GEWIS/plankAPI/README.md

 These folders will be used to store the incoming, processed, and rejected emails, respectively.
 The application will not create these folders if they do not exist, so make sure to create them before running the application.

+> [!IMPORTANT]
+> E-mails send to the inbox will not be processed.
+This is by design, as a planka board id is not secret and would allow anyone to create a card on the board.
+> Therefore, you should add a filter to your email account which will file emails to the `IN` folder if they are from a trusted sender.

 ## Environment Variables